maxrpark/ar_boilerplate/README.md

 ## Model

 The model used in this boilerplate has been downloaded from Sketchfab.
 The model's Sketchfab page can be found [here](https://sketchfab.com/3d-models/world-cup-trophy-c4ae2dd470194a81b856ad84620d8beb).
-The model is attributed to Waimus.
+The model is attributed to Waimus and it is licensed under CC-BY-SA-4.0 (http://creativecommons.org/licenses/by-sa/4.0/)

 ## Resources Loader